Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-For an $M$-free graph $G$ we denote the sets of vertices of degree $3$ in $\widehat{G}$ in the parts $(A)$, $(B)$ and $(C)$ of the partition of \autoref{lem: b1 max out plan partition vertices deg 3} by $A$, $B$ and $C$, respectively. \begin{lemma} Let $G$ be an $M$-free maximal outerplanar graph, with almost-dual graph $\widehat{G}$ and reduced graph $\widetilde{G}$.
+\begin{lemmaMy} Let $G$ be an $M$-free maximal outerplanar graph, with almost-dual graph $\widehat{G}$ and reduced graph $\widetilde{G}$.
 Then $\widetilde{G}$ does not contain a reduced CTNT $T_{1}$, \dots, $T_{k}$, for any $k \geqslant 4$.
-Moreover if a reduced CTNT of length $3$ is contained in $\widehat{G}$, then all the triangles in that CTNT share a common vertex. \end{lemma} \begin{proof} Note that due to \autoref{lem: b1 max out plan partition vertices deg 3} touching triangles can be in the surrounding of at most one pair of neighbored triangles.
+Moreover, if a reduced CTNT of length~$3$ is contained in $\widehat{G}$, then all the triangles in that CTNT share a common vertex. \end{lemmaMy} \begin{proof} We prove \autoref{lem: b1 max out plan no large reduced cycle} by contradiction.
+Assume that $C = (T_{1}, \dots, T_{k})$ is a reduced CTNT in $\widetilde{G}$ for some $k\geqslant 4$.
+Due to \autoref{lem: b1 max out plan partition vertices deg 3} touching triangles can be in the surrounding of at most one pair of neighbored triangles.
 Therefore at most two consecutive triangles can be neighbored in a CTNT, all other consecutive triangles are touching.
+For each $1 \leqslant i \leqslant k-1$ let $v_{i}$ be a vertex shared by $T_{i}$ and $T_{i+1}$ and let $v_{k}$ be a vertex shared by $T_{k}$ and $T_{1}$.
+Clearly, $v_{1}$, \dots, $v_{k}$ are pairwise distinct (otherwise $C$ would not be reduced) and form a cycle $C'$ of length $k\geqslant 4$ in $\widetilde{G}$ and hence also in $G$.
+Since $G$ is maximal outerplanar, all the vertices of the triangles $T_{1}$, \dots, $T_{k}$ which are not in $C'$ lie on the outside of $C'$ and all faces of $G$ within $C'$ are triangles.
+Now we distinguish two cases: (i) there are two consecutive neighbored triangles in $C$ and (ii) there are no two consecutive neighbored triangles in~$C$.